 Summary of the Dominion of New England

-In 1686, King James II of England and the Board of Trade decided to merge the colonies in New England together under a single government.
+In 1686, King James II of England, the Privy Council, and the Lords of Trade decided to merge the colonies in New England together under a single government.
 Under the new arrangement, the colonies were known as the “Dominion of New England.”
 The purpose of the Dominion was to streamline English oversight of the colonies and give England more control over trade, land titles, and coordination of colonial defenses.
 The first territories that were part of the Dominion were Massachusetts Bay Colony, Plymouth Colony, Province of New Hampshire, and part of Rhode Island.
 The Dominion was placed under the control of the Council of New England.
 The first President — or Governor — was Joseph Dudley, a native of Massachusetts.
-In June 1698, Dudley was replaced with Sir Edmund Andros, and on September 9, 1686, the Board of Trade added the rest of Rhode Island and Connecticut to the Dominion.
+In June 1686, Dudley was replaced with Sir Edmund Andros, and on September 9, 1686, the Board of Trade added the rest of Rhode Island and Connecticut to the Dominion.
 Andros proved to be unpopular, especially with the Puritans in Massachusetts.
-He arrived in Boston on December 20, 17687, and from then on e created controversy over local government, taxes, land titles, and religion.
+He arrived in Boston on December 20, 1687, and from then on he created controversy over local government, taxes, land titles, and religion.
 He had been ordered by the King to force the Puritans to allow the Church of England to operate freely, which he did.
 New York and New Jersey were added to the Dominion in 1688.
 A year later, the Glorious Revolution took place in England.
 King James II was forced to flee England, he was replaced on the throne by King William III and Queen Mary II, and the English Bill of Rights and the Act of Toleration were passed.
 When the news reached Boston, the people arrested Andros and threw him in prison, effectively ending the Dominion of New England.
 Although the Dominion ended, religious freedom followers of the Church of England remained in New England.
 In 1691, a new charter was issued for Massachusetts, which transformed it into a Royal Colony.
 Afterward, the colonies returned to their individual charters and governments, and turmoil in Europe forced England to focus its attention there.

 Sir Edmund Andros was the controversial Governor of the Dominion of New England.
 Image Source: Wikipedia.